yuzutas0/my100tales/README.md

 ## My 100 Tales

 This application manages your inspirations by save, edit, search.

-Tapir is called "Baku" in Japan, and thought as the animal which eats dream.
-So, my100tales grows your inspirations in order to make dreams come true.
+So, my100tales grows your ideas in order to make dreams come true.

 ## Ruby version